rajkishoraju/claude-ai-workflows/README.md

 This is open for all.
 Star this repo and share your own Claude workflows via PR.

 ### Connect
-- LinkedIn: linkedin.com/in/rajkishor
+- LinkedIn: linkedin.com/in/rajkishoraju
-- Instagram: @rajkishor
+- Instagram: @rajkishoraju

 Built with Claude 💜